skx/puppet-summary/README.md

 Once you've got an instance of `puppet-summary` installed and running the next step is to populate it with report data.
-The general way to do that is to update your puppet server to send the reports to it.
+The general way to do that is to update your puppet server to send the reports to it as they are received.

-Edit `puppet.conf` on your server:
+Edit `puppet.conf` on your puppet-master:

     [master]
     reports = store, http
     reporturl = http://localhost:3001/upload

+* If you're running the dashboard on a different host you'll need to use the external IP/hostname here.
-**NOTE**: Once configured don't forget to restart your puppet service!
+* Once configured don't forget to restart your puppet service!

 That should be sufficient to make puppet send your reports to this software, where the results can be visualized.